carpentries/maintainer-onboarding/_episodes/04-infrastructure.md

-If this is the first time you are maintaining a project where you and other people are going to be submitting changes there are two perspectives you need to keep in mind: one of the "contributor" and one of the "maintainer".
+If this is the first time you are maintaining a project where you and other people are going to be submitting changes there are two perspectives you need to keep in mind: one of the "maintainer" and one of the "contributor".

-- Contributors: cannot directly `push` code to the repository
+- Maintainers: can directly `push` code to the repository
-- Maintainers: *can* directly `push` code to the repository
+- Contributors: *cannot* directly `push` code to the repository, and need to create a separate fork

 ![Diagram illustrating workflows for pushing and pulling to a remote for Maintainers and contributors.](../fig/git-maintainer_contributor_diagram.png)

-### Our recommended workflow: Pushing and pulling to a remote (non-fork)
+### Pushing and pulling directly to the remote repository owned by The Carpentries

 The
-[Software Carpentry Git lesson](https://swcarpentry.github.io/git-novice/) and [Library Carpentry Git lesson](https://librarycarpentry.org/lc-git/) show you how you can interact with a repository from an owner and Maintainer point of view because you are allowed to `push` directly to your project on GitHub (see label 1).
+[Software Carpentry Git lesson](https://swcarpentry.github.io/git-novice/) and [Library Carpentry Git lesson](https://librarycarpentry.org/lc-git/) show you how you can interact with a repository from an owner and Maintainer point of view because you are allowed to `push` directly to your project on GitHub (see label 1 in the above diagram).

-As a Maintainer to one of our lessons, you will be able to interact with the lesson just like it was your own repository (see label 1).
+As a Maintainer to one of our lessons, you will be able to interact with the lesson just like it was your own repository (see label 1 in the above diagram).
 The only difference is the account the repository is under.
 So instead of `username/repo` it will be something like `carpentries/repo`.
 This means when you get the `git clone` url, you will have to get it from the `carpentries/repo` location,